-In its choice of suppliers, SpareBank 1 will place great emphasis on the environment, social conditions and ethical business practice, and whether the suppliers have prepared their own guidelines for this.
+In its choice of suppliers, SpareBank 1 will place great emphasis on the environment, social conditions and ethical business practice.

 When in doubt, SpareBank 1 may ask suppliers to refer to documentation on their environmental performance/environmental management systems through e.g. third-party verification or certification.